That doesn’t diminish the team manager’s importance, but it makes it easier for managers to have highly engaged employees.

 You can also gamify assessments, where employees participate in an immersive experience.

-5. Emphasis on employee experience
+5. Emphasis on Employee Experience

 So, how do you provide the right kind of employee experience?
-SHRM says that it’s a combination of the following factors:
+S.H.R.M. says that it’s a combination of the following factors:

 - Physical workspace

-For starters, with technology, you can provide better tools and ample training.
+With technology, you can provide better tools and ample training.

 As for your physical workspace, make sure that your employees aren’t feeling crowded and are working in a safe and pleasant environment.